Ai Scream!: Chart performance

 "Ai Scream!" debuted at number seven on the Oricon Weekly Singles Chart for the week of February 3, 2025.
 Additionally, it entered the Billboard Japan Top Singles Sales chart at number eight for the week of January 29, 2025.

-On the Billboard Japan Heatseekers Songs Chart, "Ai Scream!" peaked at number one for the week of May 14, 2025 (tracking period: May 5–11, 2025).
-For the week of May 28, 2025 (tracking period: May 19–25, 2025), it reclaimed the number one spot, climbing from number two the previous week.
-This was believed to be influenced by the group's first TV appearance on NHK's program Venue101, which aired on May 24, 2025.
+On the Billboard Japan Heatseekers Songs Chart, "Ai Scream!" peaked at number one for the week of May 14 (tracking period: May 5–11, 2025).
+For the week of May 28 (tracking period: May 19–25, 2025), it reclaimed the number one spot, climbing from number two the previous week.
+This was believed to be influenced by the group's first TV appearance on NHK's program Venue101, which aired on May 24.

-Internationally, the song peaked at number two on the Billboard Japan Global Japan Songs Excl.
+Outside of Japan, the song ranked second on the Billboard Japan Global Japan Songs Excl.
 Japan chart.

 Global impact

-The song’s popularity extended far beyond Japan, driven by its viral spread on short-form video platforms.
+The song's popularity extended far beyond Japan, driven by its viral spread on short-form video platforms.
 On the Billboard Japan Global Japan Songs Excl.
 Japan chart, "Ai Scream!" peaked at number 3 by May 2025.
-According to Luminate’s music analysis tool Connect, the song saw significant streaming growth in Asia, particularly in South Korea and Thailand, where the Love Live! franchise already had a strong fanbase prior to the song’s viral success.
+According to Luminate's music analysis tool Connect, the song saw significant streaming growth in Asia, particularly in South Korea and Thailand, where the Love Live! franchise already had a strong fanbase prior to the song's viral success.

 By week 10 (March 7–13, 2025), streaming numbers increased in countries such as Indonesia, the Philippines, Mexico, and Brazil.
-The song’s "memeification" accelerated in Week 12 (March 21–27, 2025), with notable streaming growth in North America and Europe.
+The song's "memeification" accelerated in Week 12 (March 21–27, 2025), with notable streaming growth in North America and Europe.
 A key driver of its global success was its adoption by K-pop artists, starting with Ive on March 29, 2025, followed by groups such as Kep1er, BoyNextDoor, Tomorrow X Together, Twice, and Aespa.
 These artists posted videos featuring the song or performed parts of it live, significantly boosting its visibility.
 South Korea emerged as the top country for streaming outside Japan by week 14 (April 4–10, 2025), maintaining high streaming numbers for approximately a month.